ojnim/cs506-final-project/README.md

 **4. Test Code and a GitHub workflow that runs the test code**

+The workflow can be found in modeling.ipynb

 Since the size of original dataset is around 15 GB, the initial stage of preprocessed were completed locally, and 10 subjects out of 77 were sampled for test.
 The sample data is in data_for_test directory.

+Following is the sample run of the analysis.
 ```
 git clone https://github.com/ojnim/cs506-final-project.git
 cd cs506-final-project